Hello there, Ghoul Friends!

 - The Shapeshifting 13 goes live every Wednesday at Noon ET.
 The grid will stay open until Sunday at 8:00 p.m., after which voting will open.
 Voting ends on Monday at 8:00 p.m., so you get about 24 hours to read and vote for your favorites pieces.
 Winners will be announced in a separate post on Tuesday at Noon ET.
 Further details can be found here.

-Last week for THE SHAPESHIFTING 13 challenge, you were tasked with creating a story or poem in just 52 words.
-This week, in exactly 13 words, your challenge is to write a story or poem inspired by and using either definition of the the following word(s):
+Last week for THE SHAPESHIFTING 13 challenge, you were tasked with creating a story or poem in just 39 words.
+This week, in exactly 52 words, your challenge is to write a story or poem that answers the following question:

 The General Shapeshifting 13 Rules: